Beta distribution: Jeffreys' prior probability (Beta(1/2,1/2) for a Bernoulli or for a binomial distribution)

-where θ is the vertex variable for the asymmetric triangular distribution with support [0, 1] (corresponding to the following parameter values in Wikipedia's article on the triangular distribution: vertex c = θ, left end a = 0,and right end b = 1).
+where θ is the vertex variable for the asymmetric triangular distribution with support [0, 1] (corresponding to the following parameter values in Wikipedia's article on the triangular distribution: vertex c = θ, left end a = 0, and right end b = 1).
 Berger et al. also give a heuristic argument that Beta(1/2,1/2) could indeed be the exact Berger–Bernardo–Sun reference prior for the asymmetric triangular distribution.
 Therefore, Beta(1/2,1/2) not only is Jeffreys prior for the Bernoulli and binomial distributions, but also seems to be the Berger–Bernardo–Sun reference prior for the asymmetric triangular distribution (for which the Jeffreys prior does not exist), a distribution used in project management and PERT analysis to describe the cost and duration of project tasks.

 Clarke and Barron prove that, among continuous positive priors, Jeffreys prior (when it exists) asymptotically maximizes Shannon's mutual information between a sample of size n and the parameter, and therefore Jeffreys prior is the most uninformative prior (measuring information as Shannon information).
 The proof rests on an examination of the Kullback–Leibler divergence between probability density functions for iid random variables.

 Effect of different prior probability choices on the posterior beta distribution

-If samples are drawn from the population of a random variable X that result in s successes and f failures in "n" Bernoulli trials n = s + f, then the likelihood function for parameters s and f given x = p (the notation x = p in the expressions below will emphasize that the domain x stands for the value of the parameter p in the binomial distribution), is the following binomial distribution:
+If samples are drawn from the population of a random variable X that result in s successes and f failures in n Bernoulli trials n = s + f, then the likelihood function for parameters s and f given x = p (the notation x = p in the expressions below will emphasize that the domain x stands for the value of the parameter p in the binomial distribution), is the following binomial distribution:

 If beliefs about prior probability information are reasonably well approximated by a beta distribution with parameters α Prior and β Prior, then:

-According to Bayes' theorem for a continuous event space, the posterior probability is given by the product of the prior probability and the likelihood function (given the evidence s and f = n − s), normalized so that the area under the curve equals one, as follows:
+According to Bayes' theorem for a continuous event space, the posterior probability density is given by the product of the prior probability and the likelihood function (given the evidence s and f = n − s), normalized so that the area under the curve equals one, as follows: